-If a proposed building does not meet the requirements of exempt or complying development then there is a final planning approval option: a development application (DA).
-A DA can only be approved by a local council, the JRPP or, for very large, State-significant development proposals, the State Government.
-A development application needs to be prepared and it will be assessed in accordance with the development standards established by council.
+If a proposed building does not meet the requirements of exempt or complying development then the alternative planning approval pathway is a development application (DA).
+A DA can only be approved by a local council, the JRPP or, for very large, Statesignificant development proposals, the State Government.
+A development application needs to be prepared and it will be assessed in accordance with the requirements of relevant environmental planning instruments and the development standards established by council.
 Council may undertake a site inspection as part of the DA assessment.